 "The first time I met her I just stared at her," Hill told PEOPLE.
 "I'd never seen anybody that looked anything like me.
 It was the awe of seeing someone you came from.
 It fills something."

 It also turned out there was more to her adoption story than she originally thought.
-HIll's parents had raised her to believe that her birth mother became pregnant while having an affair with a married man and that's why she decided to give her up for adoption.
+Growing up, she thought that her birth mother became pregnant while having an affair with a married man and that's why she decided to give her up for adoption.
 It turns out, her birth parents just weren't married at the time so they chose adoption together.
 They ended up getting married down the road and had another child together named Zack.
 Though Hill's biological father passed away before she could meet him, she was able to get to know her brother and saw her mother on occasion before she passed away in 2007.
 It apparently helped to find out that her birth mother was a professional painter as it helped explain why the "Mississippi Girl" singer had always felt a bit different from her adoptive family.
 She had a ton of creative energy that she inherited from her birth mom.

 She bonded with her husband Tim McGraw over their untraditional upbringings